2ndquadrant-it/barman-cli/doc/barman-wal-archive.1.md

-% BARMAN-WAL-RESTORE(1) Barman User manuals | Version 1.3
+% BARMAN-WAL-ARCHIVE(1) Barman User manuals | Version 1.3
 % 2ndQuadrant <http://www.2ndQuadrant.com>
-% October 3, 2016
+% January 5, 2019

 # NAME

-barman-wal-restore - 'restore_command' based on Barman's get-wal
+barman-wal-archive - `archive_command` based on Barman's put-wal

 # SYNOPSIS

-barman-wal-restore [*OPTIONS*] *BARMAN_HOST* *SERVER_NAME* *WAL_NAME* *WAL_DEST*
+barman-wal-archive [*OPTIONS*] *BARMAN_HOST* *SERVER_NAME* *WAL_PATH*

 # DESCRIPTION

-This script can be used as a 'restore_command' for PostgreSQL servers, retrieving WAL files using the 'get-wal' feature of Barman.
+This script can be used in the `archive_command` of a PostgreSQL server to ship WAL files to a Barman host using the 'put-wal' command.
 An SSH connection will be opened to the Barman host.
-`barman-wal-restore` allows the integration of Barman in PostgreSQL clusters for better business continuity results.
+`barman-wal-archive` allows the integration of Barman in PostgreSQL clusters for better business continuity results.

 This script and Barman are administration tools for disaster recovery